App version: 0.1.0

 1. Selling Your Car

 You can sell your car while you’re still making payments.
-Before you do, find out what the payoff amount is, the amount you still owe before you own your vehicle outright.
-Ideally, this is the amount you’d garner from a sale.
-However, you’ll need to find out what your car is actually worth, which you can do using online resources such as Kelley Blue Book.
+Before you do, however, find out what the payoff amount is.
+This is the amount you still owe before you own your vehicle outright.
+Ideally, this is how much you’d garner from a sale.
+First, you’ll need to find out what your car is actually worth, which you can do using online resources such as Kelley Blue Book.
 Subtract the amount you still owe from the car’s value.
 If the resulting figure is negative, you owe more on your loan than the car is worth.
 In other words, you have an “upside down loan” on your hands, and you have negative equity in the vehicle.
-Buyers will pay your lender.
-And if you have negative equity, you’ll be required to make up the difference to ensure you repay your loan in full.
+If you have negative equity, you’ll be required to make up the difference to ensure you repay your loan in full.

 2. Trading in Your Car

-If your problem is that you’re having trouble affording your monthly payments, you may consider trading in your car to a dealer toward the purchase of another cheaper car.
+If you’re having trouble affording your monthly payments, you may consider trading in your car to a dealer toward the purchase of a less expensive car.
 Weigh this option carefully, however, since dealer trade-ins usually offer less money than you’d get through a private sale.

 3. Refinancing Your Loan

-There are other ways to help you afford your monthly payments.
-You may want to consider refinancing your loan.
-When you refinance, you pay off your old auto loan with a new one, ideally one with a lower interest rate or more affordable monthly payments.
+Another way to help you afford your monthly payments is by refinancing your loan.
+When you refinance, you pay off your old auto loan with a new one, ideally with a lower interest rate or lower monthly payments.
 One way to make your monthly payments more affordable is by extending the loan term.
 But beware, this can make the loan more expensive in the long run.
-You may want to consider refinancing if interest rates have dropped or your credit score has improved, helping you qualify for a loan with a lower rate.
+You may want to consider refinancing if interest rates have dropped or you’ve built your credit score, which helps you qualify for a loan with a lower rate.
 Note: This option may not be worth it if the fees you’ll owe on your new loan outweigh the savings from refinancing.
 Recommended: Pros and Cons of Refinancing Your Car

 If you’re struggling with your auto loan payments, consider reaching out to your lender to renegotiate your car loan.
 Talk to them about your situation, and see what solutions they may have to offer.
 For example, if you are in some sort of financial distress and afraid of missing payments, your lender may be able to offer you forbearance on your loan, which puts payments on pause for a period.
 Your lender might offer to extend your term without refinancing, or they might be able to modify your monthly payment to make it more manageable.
-Recommended: 7 Tips for Lowering Your Car Payment
+Recommended: 8 Ways to Get a Lower Car Payment

 5. Voluntarily Surrendering Your Car